AppStaticsX/Workie.lk/SOCKET_LIVE_UPDATES.md

 2. **Comment Testing:**
    - Add a comment on one device
-   - Check that comment appears on other devices
+   - Check that comment appears on other devices in real-time
-   - Verify comment counts are updated
+   - Verify comment counts are updated instantly
+   - Test multiple users commenting simultaneously
+   - Verify comments appear in CommentBottomSheet if open
+   - Check that user avatars and names display correctly

 3. **New Post Testing:**
    - Create a new post on one device